alexpechkarev/google-geocoder/README.md

 )
 ```

-Register the facade in your `app/config/app.php`:
+Add the facade in your `app/config/app.php`:

 ```php
 'aliases' => array(